Ding3LI/Muggles/README.txt

 Testing:
 	- each file contains detailed comments for how to run script.
 Every main file has a test main function at the bottom.

-Still working:
-	- We are firstly working on Django framework, however we are still trying to connect front-end and back-end together.
-The zip for now contains only source code scripts, but we are looking forward to set up our first Django project on the website.

 References:
 	- Lu C, Xu L, Jia J. Combining sketch and tone for pencil drawing production[C]